Selective continuous-variable quantum process tomography: I. Introduction

+To date, there are no protocols in the literature for selective quantum process tomography in the position representation.

-In the same manner as was done with the algorithm for quantum state tomography for continuous-variable systems presented in \cite{feldman2022selective}, in this article we take a continuous-variable approach by working in the position representation.
+Following a similar approach to that in \cite{feldman2022selective}, which introduced an algorithm for selective quantum state tomography for continuous-variable systems, this article adopts a continuous-variable approach by working in the position representation.
 The action of a continuous-variable quantum process $\mathcal{E}$ on a state $\rho$ can be expressed as

 where $\mathcal{E}_{\substack{x,y\\w,z}}$ is a complex-valued function.
-We will refer to the values $\mathcal{E}_{\substack{x,y\\w,z}}$ as elements of the process matrix in analogy with the $\chi$-matrix description of a quantum process in the finite dimensional case \cite{nielsen2002}.
+We will refer to the values $\mathcal{E}_{\substack{x,y\\w,z}}$ as elements of the process matrix, drawing an analogy to the $\chi$-matrix description of a quantum process in the finite-dimensional case \cite{nielsen2002}.
 Therefore, $\mathcal{E}_{\substack{x,y\\w,z}}$ will also be referred to as elements of the quantum process.
-The knowledge of $\mathcal{E}_{\substack{x,y\\w,z}}$ gives a complete description of the process.
+The knowledge of $\mathcal{E}_{\substack{x,y\\w,z}}$ provides a complete description of the process.
 Taking this into consideration, we present a protocol to selectively estimate any element $\mathcal{E}_{\substack{x,y\\w,z}}$ of this description.
 The estimation can be obtained directly from measurements, without resorting to the use of a set of probing states and without going through the full reconstruction of the process.

 The article is organized as follows.
-In section II our protocol for selective continuous-variable quantum process tomography is presented.
-In section III numerical simulations for the partial reconstruction on a region of the Fourier transform by application of the algorithm are shown.
-Finally, a discussion and the concluding remarks are presented in section IV.
+In Section II, our protocol for selective continuous-variable quantum process tomography is presented.
+In Section III, numerical simulations for the partial reconstruction on a region of different processes by application of the algorithm are shown.
+Finally, Section IV includes a discussion and concluding remarks.